CiscoDevNet/botkit-template/README.md

 This template regroups a set of best practices:

-- configuration: pass settings either through environment variables on the command line, or hard-cod values in the `.env` file.
-Note that command line variables are priorized over the `.env`file if present in both places.
+- configuration: pass settings either through environment variables on the command line, or hard-coded values in the `.env` file.
+Note that command line variables are priorized over the `.env` file if present in both places.

-- skills: organize your bot behaviours by placing 'hear commands', 'convos' and 'events' in the [skills directory](skills/README.md).
-The bot comes with a ".commons", "help", "fallback" and "welcome" skills.
+- skills: organize your bot behaviours by placing 'commands', 'conversations' and 'events' in the [skills directory](skills/README.md).

-- user experience: comes with a 'welcome' invite, as well as help and 'fallback' commands, ready to be customized for your own bot purpose.
+- user experience: the template comes ready-to-use skills: a 'welcome' invite, as well as 'help' and 'fallback' commands.

 - healthcheck: easilly check that everything goes well by hitting the `ping` endpoint automatically exposed.